lladosvi/Election-Analysis/README.md

 2) Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.
 Which county had the largest number of votes?

-The breakdown by county are:
+The breakdown by county below:

 ![image](https://user-images.githubusercontent.com/96096924/148846345-e16adbc6-f5b6-4218-8157-65cf3e24ec21.png)